MIDL Insight Meditation

 .............................................

-• Benefits: This Meditation Skill will teach you how to desensitise your mind's sensitivity to responding to stress and anxiety in daily life.
-It will also help you make diaphragmatic breathing natural in preparation for mindfulness of breathing.
+• Benefits: This Meditation Skill will teach you how to desensitise your mind's tendency to respond with stress and anxiety in daily life.
+It will also help you make diaphragmatic breathing a natural part of your practice, in preparation for mindfulness of breathing.

 .............................................